bancorprotocol/carbon-app/docs/overlapping.md

 # Overlapping strategy
 This document covers the logic behind creating and updating overlapping strategies (called concentrated liquidity in the UI).
-A concentrated liquidity consists of two orders that have an overlapping price range, usually market maker use it to ensure liquidity of a token for traders.
+A concentrated liquidity consists of two orders that have an overlapping price range, usually market makers use it to ensure liquidity of a token for traders.
 An overlapping strategy with a large price range and budget can also serve as an oracle for token price.

 An overlapping strategy is defined by 6 dynamic parameters:
 - `min`: minimum price at which to buy
 - `max`: maximum price at which to sell
 - `spread`: describe the distance between maximum buy price & maximum sell price and the distance between minimum buy price & minimum sell price.
 - `marketPrice`: this is the market price at which the tokens are traded currently.
 Can be provided by an external source (CoinGecko in Carbon), or the user.
-When only updating the budget, under specific condition we can calculate the market price of the last trade.
+When only updating the budget, under specific conditions we can calculate the market price of the last trade.
 - `anchor`: define which budget can be updated and which one is calculated
 - `budget`: the amount of a token to deposit/withdraw on/from the strategy.
 It'll automatically calculate the amount of the other token to deposit/withdraw